JohnTrvd/JohnTrvd/README.md

 - 👋 Hi, I’m @JohnTrvd
 - 👀 I’m interested in Anarchy
 - 🌱 I’m currently learning Physics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Explosives.
-- 📫 How to reach me ...
+- 📫 How to reach me ...you can't.
-- 😄 Pronouns: ...
 - ⚡ Fun fact: You are not your github profile.

 <!---